luna/luna-book/introduction.md

 Following the second principle, however, is more tricky.
 How can we design a language and be sure it does not limit people's expressiveness?
 How can we allow users to both create custom reusable components and deeply modify existing ones yet keep the interface simple and don't require them to be programmers?
 The idea is to allow the user to incrementally change the perspective.
 Instead of resorting to an underlying programming language, we can allow to literally dive into every component and use the same (or very similar) language to describe how the sub-components communicate.
 Diving further into nested components allows users to gradually proceed from high to low levels of abstraction on demand.

 This is exactly what Luna does.
-Luna was designed as an unified environment for building and hosting visually rich domain specific languages.

-Luna provides three main concepts regarding
-Luna was built upon three main concepts:
+It was built upon three main concepts:

-You can think of Luna from three perspectives:

 * <span class="uiref">1</span> **Data visualization and manipulation environment** From the highest perspective, Luna allows you to visualize and manipulate data using interactive and extensible WYSIWYG components.
 Moreover, Luna provides a way to easily define new components, modify existing ones and share them with the community.